dtarnawsky/appflow-idea/readme.md

 App Flow can now build the application.

 ## Notes
-- To compress the required files a script is used to iterate over node_modules and find Cordova and Capacitor plugins.
-This could be included as a CLI command.
+The script described below could be a Ionic Cloud CLI command:

+- `index.js` iterates over node_modules and finds Cordova and Capacitor plugins and creates the list of files to compress (in `tar-include.txt`).
 - To upload we use `curl` with `--upload-file`.
-A temporary area is needed, for testing I used (transfer.sh)[https://transfer.sh] but you would use an Ionic server that uploads to a location and returns the url to the uploaded file.
+A temporary area is needed, for the POC I used (transfer.sh)[https://transfer.sh] but you would use an Ionic server that uploads to a location and returns the url to the uploaded file.
 - As we would get a random url for each uploaded file, you could pass the url as an environment variable.
 That way the github repo does not change.

+## Vision
+Imagine using `ionic-cloud send ios` to take your existing Ionic project, create the necessary app-id, native build, compress and send the necessary files to Appflow.
+It would create/copy `appflow.config.json` so that you not need to hook your app up to a github repo.
+It could take a `--comment` argument to allow passing in information about the build such as the internal commit id, or comment.